mpschumann/mpschumann.github.io/_pages/research.md

 <div class="publication-entry">
   <div class="info">
     Bara C. and Maurice P. Schumann.
 Into the Spotlight?
-Ceasefires and Civilian Targeting in Civil War (under review)
+Ceasefires and Civilian Targeting in Civil War (under review).
   </div>
 </div>

 <div class="publication-entry">
   <div class="info">
     Dworschak C, Oswald C, Leis M, Frank H., and Maurice P. Schumann.
-Resistance in the Streets, Data in the Sheets: A conceptual and empirical appraisal of protest event data (manuscript in preparation)
+Resistance in the Streets, Data in the Sheets: A conceptual and empirical appraisal of protest event data (manuscript in preparation).
   </div>
 </div>